Sedron Technologies

-Sedron Technologies is a private, US-based company founded in 2014 that develops and deploys advanced technologies specializing in sustainable waste management and resource recovery.
-Founded as a spinoff of Janicki Industries, the firm develops systems to transform liquid waste streams – such as biosolids, manure, and other slurries – into fertilizers, biomass fuel, and reclaimed water.
+Sedron Technologies is a private, private equity backed, US-based company founded in 2014 that develops and deploys advanced technologies specializing in sustainable waste management and resource recovery.
+Founded as a spinoff of Janicki Industries by Peter and Susan Janicki, the firm develops systems to transform liquid waste streams – such as biosolids, manure, and other slurries – into fertilizers, biomass fuel, and reclaimed water.
 The company characterizes its mission as driving a circular economy in waste treatment, delivering carbon-negative commodities and reducing environmental footprints of municipal, agricultural, and industrial waste management.

 History

 Sedron was established in 2014 as a spinoff from Janicki Industries, initially developing waste treatment technology (Janicki Omniprocessor) for the Bill & Melinda Gates Foundation to address global sanitation challenges related to human waste.
 The company was originally named Janicki Bioenergy but was renamed in 2018 to Sedron Technologies.

 Although Sedron is headquartered in Sedro-Woolley, Washington, the company has expanded operations nationally, including facilities in Texas, Indiana, Wisconsin, and Florida.